 Apart from private transport one can also travel via govt run or private buses to Hastinapur from various metro cities.

-Delhi’s IGI airport is the nearest airport to Hastinapur.
+Delhi’s IGI Airport is the nearest airport to Hastinapur.
 From the airport, one may take a tourist bus or a tourist taxi to cover another 136km to reach this holy ancient city of Hastinapur.
 To Delhi’s IGI airport there are direct flights from all the major metro cities of India.

-Meerut city railway station, Muzaffarnagar, and Hapur are the nearest railway stations to reach Hastinapura.
+Meerut city railway station, Muzaffarnagar, and Hapur are the nearest railway stations to reach Hastinapur.
 Although from all these stations one has to travel another 35km, 45km, and 50km respectively to reach Hastinapur.
 Listed below are the direct trains that you may consider to reach Meerut city railway station;

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here